spacelift-io/user-documentation/docs/vendors/terragrunt/limitations.md

 ## Resource Deletion

-Our Terragrunt support currently does not support resource deletion, this includes through the Spacelift stack destructor or the "Delete Stack" option in the UI.
+Our Terragrunt support currently does not support resources being deleted during stack deletion, this includes through the Spacelift stack destructor or the "Delete Stack" option in the UI.